charlierdm/Daily-Todo-React/README.md

 # Daily-Todo-React

-The aim of this project is to create a web application in which daily tasks can be entered, edited and removed.
+The aim of this project is to create a web application in which daily tasks can be entered, edited, removed and checked once completed.

 By creating this application, I will be practicing and learning more about React, which is my overarching goal for this project.